RunOpenCode/query-resources-loader-bundle/docs/faq.md

 `START TRANSACTION` statement in your query, `dmaicher/doctrine-test-bundle` is not able to roll back them, because those are not explicitly tracked by `Connection` object.

+## Legacy support

+Prior to version 8, main interface of the library was `RunOpenCode\Bundle\QueryResourcesLoader\Contract\ManagerInterface`.
+This interface is replaced with `RunOpenCode\Bundle\QueryResourcesLoader\Contract\QueryResourcesLoaderInterface` which should be used from now on.

+However, to support gradual migration, interface `ManagerInterface` is still available and can be used, but without `iterate()` method which is not supported in legacy interface.
+API for iterating over records/tables will not be introduced in future versions as part of this library.

+Support for `ManagerInterface` will be removed in version 9.

 [FAQ](faq.md) | [Table of contents](index.md)